top of page

 Pets with BOAS may exhibit a variety of symptoms, including:

-• Loud or labored breathing, especially during activity or in hot weather
+• Loud or labored breathing, especially during activity or

 • Snoring, even when awake